hpc-io/h5bench/exerciser/README.md

 ## Building Exerciser
+H5bench's make process builds the h5bench_exerciser.

-Given the path to a parallel HDF5 installation, building the Exerciser benchmark is straightforward.
+In case, Exerciser needs to be built separately, given the path to a parallel HDF5 installation, building it is straightforward.
 The following Makefile can be used as a reference:

 ```
 default: hdf5Exerciser